vectordotdev/timber-elixir/README.md

 ---

-Timber is a complete, high-quality logging solution without the hassle.
+Timber is a complete, high-quality, carefully designed logging solution that you can setup in minutes.
 It goes beyond traditional log management by focusing on data quality and modern user experiences.

 High quality logs, a modern beautiful interface, simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the differences Timber offers.